Ideas + Advice

 The color that goes with brown furniture depends on the shade of brown and the desired ambiance.
 For a cozy, grounded feel, opt for warm tones like rust, red, or terracotta.
 For a fresh, modern look, light blues, soft greens, or cool greys can create a beautiful contrast with brown furniture.
 Creams and whites are always safe choices for a clean and classic pairing.

-What is the color wheel for brown?
+What is brown's color wheel placement?

 While brown is not traditionally found on the basic color wheel, it's considered a tertiary color.
 It can be created by mixing opposing colors on the wheel (complementary colors), like mixing red and green, blue and orange, or yellow and purple in different proportions.
 The color wheel can be utilized to find colors that complement brown, such as its analogous colors (colors next to it on a wheel) or contrasting colors (colors opposite it on a custom wheel).